Wairimu-3/Royal-awwards2/README.md

 + A user can view projects overall score.

-- A user can view their profile page and edit it.
+- A user can view their profile page.

++ A user can add a profile picture and Bioe.

 ## Setup and Installation